badlydrawnrob/python-playground/building-with-fast-api/README.md

 - I think Python Anywhere hosts files over the network?[^7]
 - [AGSI](https://help.pythonanywhere.com/pages/ASGICommandLine) setup in Python Anywhere is now possible (I think).
 - You'll need to setup `uvicorn` to run with [`https`](https://www.uvicorn.org/deployment/#running-with-https)** (it's not default)
-- You might want parts of your app as `.jinja` html, rather than `json` (such as a login form)[^7]
+- You might want parts of your app as `.jinja` html, rather than `json` (such as a login form)[^8]

+[^1]: If you're a great programmer, or don't mind suffering through the pain of low-level learning, then do it yourself.
+My goals are quite distinct and I simply don't have the time to learn everything.

-[^1]: Which is a shame, because I like PeeWee's documentation and syntax.
+[^2]: Which is a shame, because I like PeeWee's documentation and syntax.
 It'd be perfect for apps where there's not going to be (any/many) concurrent writes to the database.

-[^2]: I tried and failed to get MongoDB working.
+[^3]: I tried and failed to get MongoDB working.
 I found it an absolute arse to setup (especially for beginners) and more hassle than SQLite (or even Postgres, I imagine).
 The book's `chapters` from `_06/` or `_07/` onwards uses MongoDB; I decided to part ways with the book and use SQLite instead.

-[^3]: With a `json` server, this separation of concerns between frontend and backend could be slightly easier to maintain.
+[^4]: With a `json` server, this separation of concerns between frontend and backend could be slightly easier to maintain.

-[^4]: If you're a great programmer, or don't mind suffering through the pain of low-level learning, then do it yourself.
-My goals are quite distinct and I simply don't have the time to learn everything.

 [^5]: Joins are easier to maintain than lists.
 In the book, the latter chapters use MongoDB, which is unstructured data.
 Here, we're trying to keep data atomic and [normalised](https://youtube.com/watch?v=GFQaEYEc8_8) with SQLite, so it's easier to search for (and `JOIN user ON event.creator = user.id`) later.